ankurjay/opencv-python-tutorials/README.md

 ## Running a Tutorial

-Each tutorial consists of a folder with a `*.ipynb` Jupyter Notebook, and optionally some image/video files that are used in the tutorial.
+Each tutorial consists of a folder with a `*.ipynb` Jupyter Notebook.
 Some tutorials may also have a `*.py` Python script.

 Each `.ipynb` notebook has code interweaved with notes.
-In the event that a specific functionality of OpenCV needs to be demonstrated using a Python script, instructions for that are provided towards the end of the `.ipynb` notebook.
+In the event that a specific functionality of OpenCV needs to be demonstrated using a Python script, instructions for that are provided in the `.ipynb` notebook.

+The recommended method to go through these tutorials is to go through the `*.ipynb` notebooks, and try out the Python scripts wherever recommended.

 ### Running Jupyter Notebooks